AILab-CVC/YOLO-World/README.md

 ## Updates
+`🔥[2024-2-28]:` Excited to announce that YOLO-World has been accepted by **CVPR 2024**!
+We're continuing to make YOLO-World faster and stronger, as well as making it better to use for all.
 `🔥[2024-2-22]:` We sincerely thank [RoboFlow](https://roboflow.com/) and [@Skalskip92](https://twitter.com/skalskip92) for the [**Video Guide**](https://www.youtube.com/watch?v=X7gKBGVz4vs) about YOLO-World, nice work!
 `🔥[2024-2-18]:` We thank [@Skalskip92](https://twitter.com/skalskip92) for developing the wonderful segmentation demo via connecting YOLO-World and EfficientSAM.
 You can try it now at the [🤗 HuggingFace Spaces](https://huggingface.co/spaces/SkalskiP/YOLO-World).
 `[2024-2-17]:` The largest model **X** of YOLO-World is released, which achieves better zero-shot performance!